Cadets are trained to meet problems head-on and solve them quickly.

 MS III Junior Year

 The third year marks the beginning of the Advanced Course.
-While any MSU student may take the first two years with no military obligation, third and fourth year cadets must sign a contract to serve as an officer following graduation.
-Cadets who enroll must have academic Junior, Senior, or graduate status with four semesters remaining.
-The subjects covered:
+While any MSUB student may take the first two years with no military obligation, third and fourth year cadets must sign a contract to serve as an officer following graduation.
+The subjects covered include:

 - Advanced Small Unit Tactics